Apply for PS499

 3. Meeting with Faculty Members

-To increase your chances of matching, we encourage you to rank several (six to eight are recommended) potential supervisors.
+If you do not want to make any changes in your original rankings no action is necessary.
+To increase your chances of matching, we encourage you to rank several (six are recommended) potential supervisors.
 We will try to match you with a supervisor as far up your list of preferences as possible.

 5. Faculty Match and Eligibility Confirmation